-In a video to employees obtained by the South China Morning Post Cathay Pacific’s CEO, Augustus Tang Kin-wing, said: “I am appealing to each and every one of you to help” and goes on to say the novel coronavirus (2019-nCoV) outbreak is “just as grave” as the global financial crisis of 2009.”
+In a video to employees obtained by the South China Morning Post Cathay Pacific’s CEO, Augustus Tang Kin-wing, said: “I am appealing to each and every one of you to help” and goes on to say the COVID-19 outbreak is “just as grave” as the global financial crisis of 2009.”
 He’s asking all employees, including senior management, to take the time off between March and June.

 What does this mean for passengers?